mollyic/mri_classifier/README.md

 # MRI Radiologist Classifier

-## Overview
+## overview
----

-The script runs a machine learning classifier that has been trained on radiologist scores for MRI scan motion artifact and quality assessment for T1w, T2w, FLAIR 3D isometrics scans.
-The script processes the output .tsv files from mriqc, files can be modified or concatenated but must contain the original column names from the mriqc .tsv file.
-Results are outputted to a CSV file.
+The script runs a machine learning classifier trained on radiologist scores for MRI scan motion artifact and quality assessment for T1w, T2w, FLAIR 3D isometrics scans.
+The script processes the output .tsv files from mriqc.
+Files can be modified or concatenated but must contain the original column names from the mriqc .tsv file.
+Classification results are outputted to a CSV file.
----

 ## workflow and components